 And I want to get into the homeostasis which results in the formation of red blood cells, the RBCs, the erythrocytes in the blood.
 In fact, it happens to be the case that the red blood cells are one of the cell types that could actually vary quite profoundly in response to environment.

 To the extent that lymphocytes change, they go up and down, that might be due in response to an infection.
-So, if we have a serious bacterial infection we might have an increase in the lymphocytes in the blood that have been mobilized in order to attack the infecting bacteria.
+So, if we have a serious bacterial infection we might have increased in the lymphocytes in the blood that have been mobilized in order to attack the infecting bacteria.
 But what about the RBCs?
 What about the red blood cells?
 What causes them to change?

 Well, if you move from here to Denver, Colorado or you go up skiing in the Rockies, you're going up to ten or twelve thousand feet.
 And within a matter of three or four days the concentration of your red blood cells increases very substantially.
 Why?
 Because obviously the oxygen tension at high altitude is down.
 And in order that your peripheral tissues become adequately oxygenated, the oxygen carrying capacity of the blood must be increased.
 And the way that is increased is in part to increase the concentration of red blood cells.

 And the way we can do that is in part through a hormone called erythropoietin, EPO.
 We're going to talk about erythropoietin at the beginning of the lecture next time, but the homeostasis which maintains the appropriate number of red blood cells in our circulation is dictated in no small part by the levels of EPO that are in their blood.
 To anticipate some of the things we're going to say next time, when you are in a low-oxygen environment the levels of erythropoietin shoot up.

 And when they shoot up they insure that there is shortly thereafter a rapid increase in the level of circulating red blood cells which in turn enables the oxygen coming into your lungs to be transported more efficiently, more effectively into the peripheral tissues.

+You've heard about athletes perhaps who are able to dope themselves with erythropoietin.
+This is a rather devious strategy because it means that if they do so, they inject themselves with a little erythropoietin, the oxygen carrying capacity of their blood is temporarily increased and as a consequence they might be able to run further or jump higher.
 This, by the way, has its dangers.
 Because if you're injecting erythropoietin not in response to certain physiologic signals but just because you want to win a marathon or something, you're violating the normal physiologic mechanisms in the body which very carefully control the levels of erythropoietin.
 And if you inject too much erythropoietin you get in a very bad situation because the bone marrow makes more and more red blood cells.
 And then what happens?
 You start clotting up everywhere all over the body, and this isn't good.

 This is just to tell you these kinds of drugs, or these kinds of growth factors, which they are, are maintained at very precise levels as we'll discuss in more detail next time.
-See you on Wednesday.